Apple’s Mail Privacy Protection is Here: What It Means For Your Marketing and How to Get Ready

 How Should Brands Prepare for the Launch of MPP?

 For brands who are just now beginning to think about how they respond to MPP and its potential impact on their email marketing and overall customer engagement efforts, time is of the essence.
+To effectively reduce any negative impacts, brands need to:

 Assess the risk that MPP poses to their marketing efforts